 In regards to owning land inside a national forest, no that’s not illegal either.
 In fact, many people own land that is either completely surrounded by national forest, or is adjacent to a national forest.
 For more information on this read, “Why is there Private Property Inside National Forests and Parks?”

 You are well within your rights to move camp to another part of the Forest, or to an entirely different Forest, and continue camping.
 Many full time boondockers do this.
 They know the “occupancy rules” of each forest, and know when and how far away they have to relocate, to continue camping on USFS lands indefinitely.

 Each National Forest and Grassland establishes its own rules on how many days one can camp in a National Forest.
 Most of these forests and grasslands adopt the “14 day” maximum limit.
 However, some forests have adopted 16 day limits, while a few go as high as 30 days.
 As long as you don’t extend your welcome, and keep moving from one forest to another, then it’s very much legal to live in the National Forest System permanently.

 You don’t have to move to another forest.
 You can often just move to another ranger district within the same forest.
 It’s best not to return to the same ranger district until at least a year has passed.
 Many boondockers create a circuit that takes them into higher elevations in the summer and lower elevations in the winter.
 They often return to the same campsites every year.

 How Long Can You Camp in a National Forest?

 Most Forests and Grasslands enforce a 14-day maximum stay per site.
 But some go as a low as 5-days, while others go as high as 30-days.
 They also have rules on how far away you have to relocate from your previous camp, and how long you have to wait until you can camp in the same place again…

-Download Our Full List of National Forest Dispersed Camping Limits, compiled by Boondocker’s Bible from actual published Forest Orders.
+Download Our Full List of National Forest Dispersed Camping Limits, (PDF) compiled by Boondocker’s Bible from actual published Forest Orders.

 Rules of Occupancy at National Forests